Skip to content

 <!-- Vanilla -->

-<poly-mesh src="/cottage.glb" auto-center position="[0,0,0]"></poly-mesh>
+<poly-mesh src="/model.glb" auto-center position="[0,0,0]"></poly-mesh>

 // React

-<PolyMesh src="/cottage.glb" autoCenter position={[0, 0, 0]} />
+<PolyMesh src="/model.glb" autoCenter position={[0, 0, 0]} />

-polycss is structured in three layers:
+PolyCSS is structured in three layers: